Content

 Women’s Balance Nutraceutical.
 This product is formulated for women 45 and up.

 Women’s Postpartum Nutraceutical.
-This formulation is made for women experiencing postpartum hair loss.
-It contains additional ingredients, like folate, to support this phase of life and omits ingredients that may not be safe for breastfeeding, like ashwagandha.
+This is for women experiencing postpartum hair loss.
+It contains folate and leaves out ingredients that may not be safe for breastfeeding, like ashwagandha.

-Wellness booster add-ons are additional supplements or topical products that can be purchased alongside a Nutraceutical.
+Wellness booster add-ons are additional supplements or topical products from Nutrafol that can be purchased alongside a Nutraceutical.
 These include:

 Hairbiotic